abhishekmanyam/react-cource/dockerizing.md

 ## 4. run db instance and open console using docker desktop to edit the pg_hba.conf file

+        path of the file - /var/lib/postgresql/data
+        you can open this folder using docker file navigator after you run the db container and using the 3 dots ---> view files.

 - remove scram-sha-256 and add true on the last line

 ## 5. Run this on Terminal